alexch/rails_notes/02_rails.md

     # Alternatively, with hash keys substitution
     User.where(["name = :str AND email = :email", :str => str, :email => 'joe@example.com'])

+    The `~>` syntax for specifying versions mean that bundler will tolerate minor release revisions (e.g. `"~> 1.0.0"` will also accept version 1.0.1, but not 1.1.0)

-# Add RSpec
+# Adding RSpec
+Create your app like this:

+    rails new sample_app --skip-test-unit

 Open `Gemfile` and add:

     group :development do
-      gem 'rspec-rails', '~> 2.6.0'
+      gem 'rspec-rails'
     end

     group :test do
+      gem 'rspec'
-      gem 'rspec', '~> 2.6.0'
+      gem 'capybara'
     end

 Then, run:

     bundle install

-Bundler is a tool to manage a project's gem dependencies.
-This command will check and, if necessary, install all the gems and specific versions according to the `Gemfile` manifest.

-The `~>` syntax for specifying versions mean that bundler will tolerate minor release revisions (e.g. `"~> 1.0.0"` will also accept version 1.0.1, but not 1.1.0)

-# Run RSpec's installer
+And finally:

-    rails g rspec:install
+    rails generate rspec:install

 # CRUD Exercise